Jonnie Guernsey

 The Bigger Picture

-Richard stands tall between the cots, the ‘sleeping’ eavesdroppers only two feet away on all sides.
+Richard towers over me as we stand between the cots at the night shelter, the ‘sleeping’ eavesdroppers only two feet away on all sides.
 I tell him, “You have that smooth jazz voice.
 You should be on the radio.”

 He nods.
 “You’re not the first person to tell me this, but God has another plan for me.”